qtian13/react-portfolio/README.md

 [![license](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 # React Portfolio

-This project is to create an attractive and functional portfolio with React for self introduction and projects display.
+This project is to create an attractive and functional single-page application portfolio with React for self introduction and projects display.

 ## Table of Contents
 * [Installation](#installation)